Trusted WordPress tutorials, when you need them most.

 WPForms allows you to do that in different ways.
 For example, you can redirect users to a URL, show them a specific page, or simply display a message on the screen.

-Switch to the Notifications tab in the form settings and configure notification email settings.
+Switch to the ‘Notifications’ tab in the form settings and configure notification email settings.

 Form notification email settings

-Once you are done, you can save your form and exit the form builder.
+When you’re done, you can save your form and exit the form builder.

 Step 4: Add Your AJAX-Enabled Form in WordPress